Now United: 2022: Wave Your Flag World Tour, Forever United, Member Changes

-On November 10, Josh Beauchamp announced through Instagram that he was going to start his solo career, also announcing his departure from the group.
-On November 14, the group released the music video for Noah's solo "Good Intentions" which looked at the past 5 years Noah spent with the group.
-On November 15, the trailer for the group's newest musical was officially released, with the performance being The Musical: Welcome to the Night of Your Lives named.
-On November 16, the casting of the new Brazilian member was held at the Rexona Dance Studio in São Paulo.
-On November 19, the group announced on its TikTok page the 4 finalists among whom it will be decided who will represent Brazil.
-On November 19, the Forever United Tour kicked off, with the group performing in São Paulo as the first stop.
+On 10 November, Josh Beauchamp announced through Instagram that he was going to start his solo career, also announcing his departure from the group.
+On 14 November, the group released the music video for Noah's solo "Good Intentions" which looked at the past 5 years Noah spent with the group.
+On 15 November, the trailer for the group's newest musical was officially released, with the performance being The Musical: Welcome to the Night of Your Life named.
+On 16 November, the casting of the new Brazilian member was held at the Rexona Dance Studio in São Paulo.
+On 19 November, the group announced on its TikTok page the 4 finalists among whom it will be decided who will represent Brazil.
+On 19 November, the Forever United Tour kicked off, with the group performing in São Paulo as the first stop.
+This was the group's first concert in a soccer stadium.
 During their time in Brazil, the group was invited to the TV Show The Noite com Danilo Gentili where, in addition to the "interview", they performed with the singles "All Night Long" and "Clockwork".
 They also gave interviews to the Brazilian MTV Hits, which was released on the Brazilian MTV YouTube channel.
 On 25 and 27 November, the Forever United Tour continued in Portugal, including Lisbon and then in Braga.
 The concerts in Portugal differed in stage appearance from those in Brazil, where various stage elements such as fire and confetti were used.
 In Portugal, they gave an interview to the SIC channel and performed with "All Night Long" for one of the charity shows.

-On December 1, the group's single "Clockwork" was released, which was first heard on the Brazilian TV show The Noite.
+On 1 December, the group's single "Clockwork" was released, which was first heard on the Brazilian TV show The Noite.
 Any Gabrielly posted on her Twitter page that this "Clockwork" is her last song with Now United.
-On December 19, a cover of "True Love Ways" was released, sung by Zane.
+On 19 December, a cover of "True Love Ways" was released, sung by Zane.
 The music video was filmed in Portugal.
-On December 20, the group notified fans in an email that the year 2023 would be the beginning of a new era.
-Along with that, they announced that their latest single, "Holiday," would be released on December 26.
+On 20 December, the group notified fans in an email that the year 2023 would be the beginning of a new era.
+Along with that, they announced that their latest single, "Holiday," would be released on 26 December.
 On the same day, the group made history and "entered" the Guinness World Records under the name Most Nationalities In A Pop Group.
-On December 26, the group's newest single, "Holiday", was released.
+On 26 December, the group's newest single, "Holiday", was released.
 With that said, in the words of the group, a new era is beginning that holds many surprises for the future.